 Hummus Sleep Hack: Easy Hummus Recipe

 For as long as I live, I doubt I will ever get over how something as sweet as honey can be as good for our overall health and well-being too (plus, it never expires, did you know that?).
-Honey is really good for you because it's full of antioxidants and antibacterial and antifungal properties; ones that can help to lower your blood pressure, improve your cholesterol levels, suppress coughs (especially in children), clear up congestion and can even help wounds and pimples to heal at a much faster rate.
+Honey is really good for you because it's full of antioxidants and antibacterial and antifungal properties; ones that can help to lower your blood pressure, improve your cholesterol levels, suppress coughs (especially in children), clear up congestion, and can even help wounds and pimples to heal at a much faster rate.

-Something that I like to snack on throughout the day are grapes (frozen ones are especially bomb!).
+Something that I like to snack on throughout the day is grapes (frozen ones are especially bomb!).
 Believe it or not, grapes actually have their fair share of protein in them.
-They also have an impressive amount of vitamins A and K, copper and fiber too.
+They also have an impressive amount of vitamins A and K, copper, and fiber too.
 Plus, the antioxidants in grapes can help to prevent chronic diseases, their plant compounds can fight off certain cancer cells, the potassium in grapes can help to lower your blood pressure and cholesterol levels, and they also contain properties that can improve both your moods as well as your memory.

-Since grapes are another fruit that are full of water (approximately 82 percent), that's one reason why they make the "help you to sleep" list.
+Since grapes are another fruit that is full of water (approximately 82 percent), that's one reason why they make the "help you to sleep" list.
 Yet, what really makes them dope is they contain melatonin and again, since that's a sleep-regulating hormone, well—how could you go wrong by snacking on a handful of grapes at bedtime?Grape Sleep Hack: Grape Salsa Recipe

 10. Whole Grains